DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 ## Wednesday

 - Grades returned - make sure you are following directions.
 Ask questions if you don't understand.
+- [MIDI History](../lectures/week-7/midi-history/) - some history on the problem MIDI was invented to solve.
 - [MIDI Intro](../lectures/week-7/midi-intro/)

 ## Friday